-If you’ve visited our blog before, you know that we are big fans of Words Their Way (shortened to WTW).
-This is an assessment-based, differentiated, leveled approach to spelling and word work.
+Around here we are big fans of Words Their Way, an assessment-based, differentiated, leveled approach to spelling and word work.

-Here’s a little background on our experience with the WTW program:
+Here’s a little background on our experience with the Words Their Way program:

 - It’s encouraged, not required in our district.
 Teachers can implement the program however they see fit.